MKQA: A Linguistically Diverse Benchmark for Multilingual Open Domain Question Answering: Dataset Quality and Analysis

-Table~\ref{tbl:languages} shows the languages picked for our dataset with the corresponding branch of their language family.
-We also show the language's reach, i.e.\ the percentage of the world population that speaks the language either as a first or as a second language \cite[based on Ethnologue data,][]{ethnologue}.
-Since combined first- and second-language speaker statistics are not readily available, it is not straight-forward to accurately determine what share of the world population can be covered by all the languages in this dataset (e.g.\ a native speaker of German may also be fluent in English).
-One practical option is to calculate the share of the world population that lives in country in which one of the languages in our dataset is recognized as an official language.
-By this measure, 90.62\% of the world population live in a country with an official language covered by the languages in our dataset.\footnote{ We determine this percentage based on Wikidata as the combined population (Wikidata property ``P1082'') of all countries that have an official language (Wikidata property ``P37'') in our dataset divided by the combined population of all countries in Wikidata.} With the large number of diverse language families covered and the reach of the languages in the set, we contend that this set should fulfill both academic and practical requirements for a wide and diverse question answering dataset.
+We select a set of languages meeting both academic and practical considerations, by maximizing typological diversity as well as the share of the world population that understand at least one of the languages in the set.
+Table~\ref{tbl:languages} shows the languages selected for our dataset with the corresponding branch of their language family.
+We also show the language's reach, i.e.\ the percentage of the world population that speaks the language either as a first or second language \cite[based on Ethnologue data,][]{ethnologue}.
+Since combined first- and second-language speaker statistics are not readily available, it is not straight-forward to accurately determine what share of the world population can be covered by the languages in this set (e.g.\ a native speaker of German may also be fluent in English).
+A practical option is to calculate the share of the world population that lives in a country where one of the languages in our set is recognized as an official language.
+By this measure, 90.62\% of the world population live in a country with an official language covered by the languages in our set.\footnote{ We determine this percentage based on Wikidata as the combined population (Wikidata property ``P1082'') of all countries that have an official language (Wikidata property ``P37'') in our dataset divided by the combined population of all countries in Wikidata.} With the large number of diverse language families covered and the reach of the selected languages, \mkqa{} addresses both academic and practical requirements for a wide and diverse question answering benchmark.
+Finally, we note that the Wikidata IDs provided for a large portion of our gold answers allow these answers to be further localized into Wikipedia languages beyond those in \mkqa{}, should practitioners wish to expand their analysis.